-Deliberately trigger this error by changing the name of your class from Foo to something else.
-Hit F5; your new class name will be highlighted in angry yellow.
-The compiler enforces this convention.
+Deliberately trigger this error creating an empty class Right in the file Wrong.java.
+Compile and you will receive this beating.

 An optional but nearly universal convention is to capitalize class names.
 You should adhere to this rule in the name of wise consistency.
-This is done by other Java programmers; uncapitlized class names just confuse, annoy and vex others.
+This is done by all serious Java programmers; uncapitalized class names just confuse, annoy, and vex others.